-Yes, there is something else, and it is this: &#8220;These (the elders) may have recourse to the Presbytery.&#8221; Is it not saying enough that the matter is entirely left to the clergy, and that the conscience of the brethren is reckoned as nothing at all?
+Yes, there is something else, and it is this: "These (the elders) may have recourse to the Presbytery."
+Is it not saying enough that the matter is entirely left to the clergy, and that the conscience of the brethren is reckoned as nothing at all?

-That the elders should enlighten the conscience of the flock, guide it to a sound judgment, and exhort it to act according to die word; that they should even succeed in terminating happily many things without the intervention of the flock, and even better than with that intervention, this is assuredly a good thing.
-But in the article which is before us&#8212;recourse to the Presbytery by the elders in extreme cases&#8212;this is the discipline of the Evangelical Church.
+That the elders should enlighten the conscience of the flock, guide it to a sound judgment, and exhort it to act according to the word; that they should even succeed in terminating happily many things without the intervention of the flock, and even better than with that intervention, this is assuredly a good thing.
+But in the article which is before us -- recourse to the Presbytery by the elders in extreme cases -- this is the discipline of the Evangelical Church.
 To enter into her bosom, she asks for a profession of faith in the presence of two elders.
 If the question be about judging those that have entered, the elders can have recourse to the Presbytery.
 For the ministry, there are consecrated elders, of whom some are ministers of the word, prepared for that by holy study.
-And the faithful, what can they do? *Obey.* They have now been provided with elders, with official persons, whom they can obey.
+And the faithful, what can they do? *Obey*.
+They have now been provided with elders, with official persons, whom they can obey.

-| A principle which, in itself alone, denies the unity of Christ.
+¦ A principle which, in itself alone, denies the unity of Christ.
 We are members of His body, and of nothing else.

 {111}